Recipe Ideas

 • Serve with crusty bread or garlic knots for a complete meal.

-• Pair with a fresh garden salad for a light lunch.
+• What’s a good salad for a light lunch?

-• Top with grated Parmesan cheese and fresh basil for added flavors.
+• Top with grated Parmesan cheese and fresh basil for added flavor.

 Tomato Florentine Soup Recipe serving suggestion

-What’s the best way to thicken the soup?
+How do you thicken soup?
 If you prefer a thicker soup, consider blending a portion of the soup before adding the spinach, or stir in a bit of tomato paste during cooking.
 For a creamy consistency, blending the entire batch and then returning it to the pot can work wonders.

 Tomato Florentine Soup Recipe